abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

     To monitor the search, we use ``SearchMonitor``\s.
 The ``TreeMonitor`` class inherits from ``SearchMonitor`` and creates the files needed by cpviz to visualize the search: :file:`tree.xml` and :file:`visualization.xml`.

-    To produce :program:`cpviz` output for your search, add the following to your code:
+    To produce the :program:`cpviz` output for your search, add the following ``SearchMonitor`` to your code:

     ..  code-block:: c++